 Ratio Coffee is another stop along the trail and comes highly recommended by Liebel.
-Originally a coffee cart on wheels, this café has grown to become a town favourite serving up fantastic coffee and offering themed donuts every Friday.
-“It’s such an experience when you go,” she said, “I went a couple weeks ago and it was Disney themed.”
-She recalls the chocolate “hakuna matata” topped with gummy worms.
+Originally a coffee cart on wheels, this café has grown to become a local gem serving up fantastic coffee and offering themed donuts every Friday.
+“It’s such an experience when you go,” says Liebel, “I went a couple weeks ago and it was Disney themed.”
+She recalls the chocolate “hakuna matata” donut topped with gummy worms.

 With something for everyone, why not head to Vernon this fall for a foodie vacation?